ddclient/ddclient/CONTRIBUTING.md

     change was made) and the merge timestamp (when it went live).

-To achieve a history like the above, the pull request must be rebased onto `master` before merging.
+To achieve a history like the above, the pull request must be rebased onto `main` before merging.
 Unfortunately, GitHub does not have a one-click way to do this (the "Rebase and merge" option does a fast-forward merge, which is not what we want).
 See [isaacs/github#1143](https://github.com/isaacs/github/issues/1143) and